Pejeloco/ShieldEstate/README.md

 4. **Price Prediction**: Using the trained model to predict the price of a new Airbnb listing based on the number of guests, whether the host is a superhost, and the location (latitude and longitude).

 5. **Price Evaluation**: Comparing the predicted price with the user's suggested price and providing a price suggestion category (A, B, C, or D).
+If the user's suggested price has a percentage difference ± 5, it's ranked as category A. If the percentage difference ± 10, it's ranked as category B. If the percentage difference ± 20, it's ranked as category C. Else, it's ranked as category D.

 6. **Heatmap Generation**: Creating an interactive heatmap that visualizes the distribution of predicted prices for Airbnb listings in Madrid, including the user's listing.